pykeio/millennium/docs/docs/main/intro.md

 ### Function Hardening

 #### Functional ASLR
 Functional Address Space Layout Randomization randomizes function names at runtime and can implement OTP hashing, so no two sessions are ever the same.
 We propose a novel type of function naming at boot time and optionally after every execution.
-Using a UID for each function pointer prevents static attacks.
+Using a unique ID for each function pointer prevents static attacks.

 #### Kamikaze Function Injection
 This advanced type of FASLR using the Event API endpoint is a promise wrapped in a closure (with randomized handle) that Rust inserts at runtime into the WebView, where its interface is locked within the promise resolution handler and is nullified after execution.